“Reform lies dormant as Tokyo proves ‘Modern Monetary Theory’ —badly —but bond markets are unperturbed.”—William Pesek, Asia Times, March 2019

 Fact: The primary source of money in the economy is the very act of DEFICIT spending by the PRIVATE sector.

-The very act of spending by governments is A source of money in the economy—not the primary source.
+The very act of spending by federal governments is A source of money in the economy—not the primary source.
 That is, of course, if you, along with the MMT community, consider federal (Treasury) bonds as also being money—which is the correct way to think about all federal gov’t securities (Treasury bills, notes and bonds).
 Those Treasury bonds are simply dollars with a coupon and a maturity date; however, deficit spending by the gov’t—which creates Treasury bonds—is not the primary source of money creation.
 Those Treasury bonds SUPPORT the actual primary source of money creation, yes; but those Treasury bonds are the primary source of money creation in the economy, no.

 Sure, ‘when the federal gov’t is spending money they are actually creating the money they are spending’; but, there’s a difference between newly-created money v. newly-created money that is a net addition to the economy.
 For example, gov’t surplus spending is a wash with federal taxation and gov’t deficit spending is a wash with bond sale collections—no net additions there.